 This is a good opportunity to stroll around St. Peter’s and visit the Castel Sant’Angelo on Sunday morning>

-Shopping and sightseeing of the monuments is very easy in Rome.
-Especially when it’s really hot, it’s nice to have a break in an air-conditioned shop or in a bar.
-We give you an orientation in the city center>
+Combining shopping and sightseeing is very easy in Rome.
+Especially when it is very hot, it is very pleasant if you can take a break in an air-conditioned shop or in a bar.
+How to see the center of Rome in 3 hours

-In addition to St. Peter’s, there are three Papal basilicas in Rome.
-In particular, St. Paul outside the walls is very beautiful, but little visited.
-We’ll tell you how best to get to the Papal basilicas and the catacombs> and how to combine the paths.
+In addition to St. Peter, there are three papal basilicas in Rome.
+St. Paul outside the walls, in particular, is very beautiful, but little visited.
+How to see three Papal basilicas and the catacombs in half a day